James Messenger: Life after racing

-James Messenger was a boat-builder in Teddington.
+James Messenger was a boatbuilder in Teddington.
 He built the Lady Alice for H. M. Stanley's second African journey.

 James' son, Charles A. Messenger was a professional single sculler in Sydney around 1881.
 A grandson, Herbert Henry, known as Dally Messenger, was a good cricketer, sailor, and a champion canoeist, but became best known as a rugby league footballer.